 The Company expects to continue its acquisition activity and deploy the capital raised in the private placements to accretive acquisitions that will maximize net asset value and generate positive returns over the long term.
-Subsequent to year end, management has acquired two additional investment properties with an additional three under contract.
-Management remains confident that the Company will be able to continue to expand the size of its portfolio through discipline, data-driven and accretive acquisitions.
+Management remains confident that the Company will be able to expand the size of its portfolio through discipline, data-driven and accretive acquisitions.
 Over the long term, Parkit's goal is to continue to grow its portfolio through acquisitions, expansions, and developments of industrial real estate while maximizing returns on its industrial and parking assets.

-Subsequent to December 31, 2021, the Company completed and announced the acquisitions of the following industrial assets:
+Subsequent to March 31, 2022, the Company completed and announced the acquisitions of industrial assets: